methodgames/methodgames.github.io/rules.md

 - If you are killed by a safe zone (outpost / bandit camp / fishing village / barn / ranch) and would like help retrieving your items, feel free to reach out to us to help you.

 - - - -
-<ins>*The rules are subject to change throughout the wipe if specific aspects need to be clarified or adapted.
-Not all aspects of gameplay can be detailed in the rules; please use your best judgment and follow the behavior rules.</ins>
+***The rules are subject to change throughout the wipe if specific aspects need to be clarified or adapted.
+Not all aspects of gameplay can be detailed in the rules; please use your best judgment and follow the behavior rules.**

 - - - -
 ## **Donate**

 You can support the server [Donate](https://paypal.me/bluejayonmeth)

-Ban appeals may be submitted at: [Ban Appeal][bit.ly/methodbanappeal])
+Ban appeals may be submitted at: [Ban Appeal](bit.ly/methodbanappeal)

 [Connect Now](steam://connect/135.148.136.142:28015) or [Join Our Discord](https://discord.gg/methodgames])